CubeLitBlade/Data-Structure-with-C-Plus-Plus/README.md

 ## Introduction
 Hey, guys!
 This is my version of experiment report of Hubei University, which contains simple implementations of some data strcutures using C++.
-However, I don't want it to be just a "workaround" for trial report.
-As a consequence, I published it, hoping it will be better.
-Please don't hesitate to share if you have a better idea for a part of.
-Of course, if you are learning about data strcutures, I hope this will help you.
+I want each project to be relatively perfect, rather than just a "workaround", however, my programming skill are really limited so that some problems cannot be properly solved ,so don't hesitate to create a **pull request** if you have a better idea.
+If you happen to be studying data structure, hope you found this helpful.
+I hope we can all make progress.

 ## How to use it?
 ### File structure